Stimulus Control Therapy for Sleep

 Going to Bed Before You Are Tired

 To limit frustration by the amount of time wasted rolling around awake, only go to bed when you feel sleepy.
 Spend time in the evening winding down in another part of the house.
 For some people, this includes watching TV on the couch or reading a book in an armchair.
-Then, you can head for the bedroom when you are actually tired.
+Then, you can head to the bedroom when you are actually tired.

 Stimulation